NiklasPhabian/ESM263_GIS/docs/assignment/01/index.md

 1. Add `world.gpkg` to your map  either by drag and dropping or by using *Layer→Add Layer*.

     > **Pro tip:** You could also just double-click on `world.gpkg` in the *Browser* panel.
 Doing this for anything that QGIS knows how to display will add it to your map as the top layer(s).

+1. Optionally, add `capitals.gpgk` to your map.
+Decide if you want to display the capitals or not.

 1. Take a look at the different metrics displayed at on the [CIA World Factbook Guide to Country Comparisons](https://www.cia.gov/the-world-factbook/references/guide-to-country-comparisons/) page.
 This contains the metadata for the *world.gpkg* data.
 Skim the different metrics and their descriptions.